An Sơn (archaeological site)

-An Son is a mounded archaeological site located in the An Ninh Tay commune of the Đức Hòa district along the Vam Co Dong River in Long An province, Southern Vietnam.
+An Sơn is a mounded archaeological site located in the An Ninh Tay commune of the Đức Hòa district along the Vàm Cỏ Đông River in Long An province, Southern Vietnam.
 The site was originally discovered in 1938 by Louis Malleret and Paul Levy.
-Multiple excavations over a period of six decades have revealed that An Son was continuously occupied during the Neolithic period between approximately 2300-1200 B.C.
+Multiple excavations over a period of six decades have revealed that An Sơn was continuously occupied during the Neolithic period between approximately 2300-1200 B.C.
 During the excavations, archaeologists found many artifacts indicative of a Neolithic lifestyle similar to other Neolithic sites in Southern Vietnam and Thailand.
 Excavations have found pottery as well as ceramic productions.
-Furthermore, the burials found from excavations at An Son have gathered evidence of ritual ceremonies, an indication of the belief system of this area.
+Furthermore, the burials found from excavations at An Sơn have gathered evidence of ritual ceremonies, an indication of the belief system of this area.

 Excavation history

-There have been five major excavation projects since 1987 in An Son.
+There have been five major excavation projects since 1987 in An Sơn.
 The three most significant of these occurred in 1997, 2004, and 2009.

 1997 excavation

 The 1997 excavation was carried out by Nishimura Masanari and Nguyen Kim Dung from the Center for Vietnamese and Inter-cultural studies at Hanoi National University in Hanoi, Vietnam.
 The primary focus of the excavation was to more precisely identify the chronology of the site using material remains found within four cultural layers within pit 1.
-The analysis of the artifacts led to the identification of four major cultural periods in An Son.
+The analysis of the artifacts led to the identification of four major cultural periods in An Sơn.
 In addition, they were able to more definitively date the time of occupation as the 2nd millennium B.C., in the Neolithic Period.

 2004 excavation

-The 2004 excavation proved to be most helpful in identifying human burials in An Son.
+The 2004 excavation proved to be most helpful in identifying human burials in An Sơn.
 Archaeologists dug multiple trenches in the eastern side of the site and were able to locate 20 individuals.
 Carbon-dating the charcoal and tooth enamel found in the burials further helped establish the continuous occupation of the site.
-The An Son burials constitute a Neolithic population that expressed a mixture of both indigenous Hoabinhian and Neolithic southern Chinese DNA markers.
+The An Sơn burials constitute a Neolithic population that expressed a mixture of both indigenous Hoabinhian and Neolithic southern Chinese DNA markers.